 How to Pass the ASWB Exam

-Below you will find 6 easy strategies that will make a big difference on your final score of the ASWB Exam.
+Below you will find 6 easy strategies that will make a big difference in your final score on the ASWB Exam.

-#1.
-The exam in a MARATHON.
+- The exam is a MARATHON.
 It is a really long test – 170 questions!
-So you brain needs to ready to think.
+So your brain needs to ready to think.
 You get 4 hours to complete the test.
 You should spend about 70 seconds or less on each question.
-That will allow you an extra 40 minute buffer to take breaks (see secret #3) and have extra time to review your marked questions.
+That will allow you an extra 40-minute buffer to take breaks (see secret #3) and have extra time to review your marked questions.

-#5.
-Get to know your testing center.
+- Get to know your testing center.
 The last thing you need to worry about is getting lost on your way to the test.
 We recommend driving there a week before to get oriented.
-It is also important to call the testing center a couple weeks prior to find out about their snack policy.
+It is also important to call the testing center a couple of weeks prior to finding out about their snack policy.
 The ASWB exam is administered by Pearsons (www.pearsonvue.com).
 They may tell you that you can’t bring in snacks.
 But make sure you are clear that you won’t be bringing snacks into the test room, but that you need them available in the waiting room.
-If they give you any hassle, remind them that this is a 4 hour exam and that you get hypoglycemic if you don’t get a snack.
-If worse comes to worse, get a note from you doctor.
+If they give you any hassle, remind them that this is a 44-hour exam and that you get hypoglycemic if you don’t get a snack.
+If worse comes to worst, get a note from your doctor.
 They can’t say no to that.

 Think our straightforward, sensible approach could help you PASS your social work exam?
 If you're preparing for a social work exam, check out our Social Work Study Materials.
 Learn more about our offerings at The Therapist Development Center.